-Various business lines and corporate functions within Scotiabank were represented in the working group that was consulted in the drafting of this statement, including: Legal, Compliance, Communications, Global Sustainability, Social Impact, GPS, GBM, Anti-Money Laundering/Anti-Terrorist Financing & Sanctions, Third-Party Risk Management, Corporate Security, GWM, Global Human Resources, Internal Controls, and Global Risk Management.
-These groups have global mandates, which includes the subsidiaries to which this Statement relates.
+Various business lines and corporate functions within Scotiabank were represented in the working group and were consulted in the drafting of this report, including: Legal, Compliance, Communications, Global Sustainability, Social Impact, Global Procurement Services, Global Banking and Markets, Anti-Money Laundering/Anti-Terrorist Financing & Sanctions, Customer Complaints Appeals Office, Third-Party Risk Management, Corporate Security, Global Wealth Management, Global Human Resources, Internal Controls, and ESG Risk Management.
+Many of these groups have global mandates, which includes the subsidiaries to which this Report relates.
 Accordingly, these internal stakeholders provided input in relation to the Bank and its wholly owned or controlled subsidiaries.